-Hayley started therapy from a young age, when she was about seven years old.
+Hayley started therapy at a young age when she was about seven years old.
 Around the age of 13, she was diagnosed with bipolar disorder, though her therapy visits remained inconsistent for years following.
 As a child, she was told to “trust the adults,” because they should know what’s best.
 There was much trial and error in her mental health care experience.
-As she grew older and more self-assured, Hayley had a better idea of what traits, goals, and relationship she was looking for in her therapist.
-Then, at 29, over 15 years after her original diagnosis, Hayley was referred to another psychologist, who redacted her bipolar diagnosis and instead diagnosed her with borderline personality disorder.
+As she grew older and more self-assured, Hayley had a better idea of what traits, goals, and relationships she was looking for in her therapist.
+Then, at 29, over 15 years after her original diagnosis, Hayley was referred to another psychologist, who redacted her bipolar diagnosis and instead diagnosed her with a borderline personality disorder.

 It is not uncommon for diagnoses and information about certain mental health disorders to change over time, but it can, of course, be a frustrating experience for a patient to be faced with a whole new set of challenges.
 This is how Hayley felt.

 Having seen many therapists through private practice organizations, Hayley was in a partial hospitalization program when a fellow patient referred her to a therapist at Jefferson Center.
 At the time, she was suffering some rough turbulence with her then-husband, which resulted in a difficult legal situation.
 Hayley was in crisis, losing weight, malnourished, and feeling mentally exhausted.
 She was taking six different medications, not entirely sure what was helping and hindering her mental health, and her therapist of ten years dropped her as a client.
 She needed to look for help elsewhere.
 Beginning fresh with a new therapist at Jefferson Center would be the new start Hayley needed, she had hoped.
 And she was right.

 “Jefferson Center has been my best mental health care experience so far, with the most helpful resources.”

 When she started seeing a new therapist, Hayley notes the process was a lot like an interview.